 - There’s absolutely no guarantee that it will improve your returns or lower your risk compared to a basic three-fund portfolio.
 Just because small caps outperformed the general market in the past doesn’t mean they will in the future.
 In his book Don’t Count on It!: Reflections on Investment Illusions, Capitalism, “Mutual” Funds, Indexing, Entrepreneurship, Idealism, and Heroes, John Bogle says that small caps have outperformed the general market mainly because there were a couple of years where they did very well compared to the overall market.
 There’s no guarantee such performance will repeat itself.

 - Each additional investment added to a portfolio increases the portfolio’s complexity.
 Additional funds add to the burden of monitoring investments and rebalancing them.
 It often requires one to allocate across multiple account types, which further complicates the whole affair.
 (See the Rube Goldberg image above for more details.)

-My own feeling is both the three fund portfolio and the slice and dice portfolio will work, but complication is the real difference.
-And for what it’s worth, robo advisors like Wealthfront and Betterment use somewhat complicated portfolios.
+My own feeling is both the three-fund portfolio and the slice and dice portfolio will work, but complication is the real difference.
+And for what it’s worth, robo advisors like Betterment use somewhat complicated portfolios.
 The difference is that they handle all of the rebalancing for you.

 6. My Own 401(k) plan